jstimes/SnagTheFlag/README.md

 ## Development

-Run `npm run start` to start a local server serve the project and auto-reload for new changes.
+Run `npm run start` to start a local server which serves the project and auto-reloads for new changes.

 ## Deployment